anndross/infinite-scroll-api/README.md

-# infinite-scroll-api
+# nasa-pic-of-the-day-api

-This is the backend of the infinite scroll app, which consumes the [nasa api apod](https://api.nasa.gov/) (Astronomy Picture of the Day), here I am using Nodejs, express, GraphQl and typescript.
+This is the backend of the nasa-pic-of-the-day-app, which consumes the [nasa api apod](https://api.nasa.gov/) (Astronomy Picture of the Day), here I am using Nodejs, express, GraphQl and typescript.

 ### Features